vsoch/caliper/docs/getting_started/user-guide.rst

-Without going into detail, there are different base classes of metrics - a ``MetricBase`` expects to extract some metric for one timepoint (a tag/commit) and a ``ChangeMetricBase`` expects to extract metrics that compare two of these timepoints.
-The metric ``changedlines`` above is a change metric, and ``totalcounts`` is a base metric (for one commit timepoint).
+Without going into detail, there are different base classes of metrics - a ``MetricBase`` expects to extract some metric for one time-point (a tag/commit) and a ``ChangeMetricBase`` expects to extract metrics that compare two of these time-points.
+The metric ``changedlines`` above is a change metric, and ``totalcounts`` is a base metric (for one commit time-point).
 We can then run the extraction:

 .. code:: python